MarikaDiGirolamo/BitBlog/doc/README.md

 Before you begin, make sure you meet the following prerequisites:

 Node.js and npm installed on your computer.
-You can download them from nodejs.org.
+You can download them from [nodejs.org](https://nodejs.org/en).
 An TypeScript development environment installed, for example, Visual Studio Code.

 ## Installation

 ![Alternate Text](https://github.com/MarikaDiGirolamo/MarikaDiGirolamo/blob/main/assets/john-travolta-meme.gif)

-You can install BitBlog on Linux, macOS, and Windows by following these steps:
+You can install BitBlog on Linux, macOS, and Windows by following these steps.

 ---